- About this set of principles

 Lying creates parallel realities.

-We breathe the same air and step on the same ground as the great characters in history.
+We breathe the same air and step on the same ground as the great characters of history.

 Life is energy and chemical changes.
 Life is balance.